 The Library of Virginia is dedicated to providing relevant and useful educational material on Virginia’s history, culture, and people to the commonwealth’s educators, students, and lifelong learners of any age.
 Our educational outreach programs help cultivate public understanding of the history of the Library, including our mission, collections, programs, and services through events and workshops, web-based content, and tours of our facility.

-Download our new 2019 Education flyer, which highlights content relevant to educators and students.
+Download our Education flyer, which highlights content relevant to educators and students.

 Tours and Workshops

 The Library of Virginia hosts tours of our public facilities and exhibition gallery and conducts workshops for educators and students.
 Visitors have the opportunity to learn about the Library’s rich history and mission, as well as to explore documents in our collection that can be used for teaching geography, social studies, civics, and government.